Oxid15/theme/README.md

 Finally there are some additional user-defined fields and the text to label.
 The user is prompted to choose the label.

-If entered label is *empty*, then the text is marked as skipped and will not appear in this session.
+If entered label is *space*, then the text is marked as skipped and will not appear in this session.
-If entered label is *space*, then the previous markedtext is prompted instread of current one.
+If entered label is *b*, then previous marked text is prompted instead of current one.
+If entered label is *empty* the user is provided with another portion of the same text.
 If the label is not in the `id2label` the user is prompted to enter the label again.

+Commands can be reassigned using parameters, see docstring.

+## Advanced usage
+See `theme/theme.py` for documentation.